John de Jongh Jr.: Personal life

-De Jongh has been married to Cecile René Galiber since 1986.
-The couple have three children.
+Relationship with Jeffrey Epstein

 His wife drew controversy after it was revealed that she sat on the board of the Jeffrey Epstein VI Foundation, a private foundation run by convicted sex-offender Jeffrey Epstein.
-A court filing by JPMorgan Chase in 2023 alleged that Epstein paid for de Jongh's children's school tuition.
+A court filing by JPMorgan Chase in 2023 alleged that de Jongh's wife made efforts to secure student visas and a work license for young women trafficked by Epstein and that Epstein paid for de Jongh's children's school tuition.

+In January 2026, newly released Epstein files showed extensive contact between De Jongh and Epstein.
+The files reveal that from 2008 to 2009 Epstein did pay for the tuition of de Jongh's children, sending checks to American University, Elon University, Skidmore College and Wake Forest University, totaling $70,066.
+In Epstein’s correspondence with de Jongh, Epstein called it "a treat" and said "Its as if i had my own kids in college."